siler23/MultiArchDockerKubernetes/docs/0-ProxyPSA.md

 # Hello Proxy users
-We will show how to use a proxy for docker, how to use a proxy throughout this tutorial and give links to great proxy user articles.
+We will show how to use a proxy for docker, how to use a proxy throughout this guide and give links to great proxy user articles.

 ## Docker proxy for push/pull